Thomas Dickson (sprinter)

 At the 1996 Summer Olympics, he participated in the 4 x 400 metres relay.
 The relay team, consisting of Eswort Coombs, Dickson, Eversley Linley, and Erasto Sampson, set a national record there with 3:06.52 minutes.
 Dickson's personal best time in the 400 metres is 46.94 seconds, achieved in 1998.

+Dickson was an All-American sprinter for the Ohio State Buckeyes track and field team, running 3rd leg on the 7th-place 4 × 400 m relay at the 2001 NCAA Division I Outdoor Track and Field Championships.